The kernel of formal polylogarithms: Quadratic duality for Lie algebras

 For future use, we also recall the definition and basic properties of modules with a cyclic vector.
 Let $\mathfrak{g}$ be a Lie algebra and $M$ be a $\mathfrak{g}$-module (or, equivalently, a $U\mathfrak{g}$-module).
 We say that $v \in M$ is a cyclic vector if $U\mathfrak{g} \cdot v = M$.
 There is an equivalence between $\mathfrak{g}$-modules with a cyclic vector and left ideals in $U\mathfrak{g}$; in more detail, to a left ideal $I \subset U\mathfrak{g}$ corresponds the $\mathfrak{g}$-module $M_I=U\mathfrak{g}/I$ with the cyclic vector $v = I \in M_I$, and to a $\mathfrak{g}$-module with a cyclic vector $(M, v)$ corresponds the left ideal

-From now on, as will be the case in subsequent parts of this note, we assume the Lie algebra $\mathfrak{g}$ and the $\mathfrak{g}$-module $M$ to be graded with finite dimensional graded components.
+From now on, as will be the case in subsequent parts of this note, we assume the Lie algebra $\mathfrak{g}$ and the $\mathfrak{g}$-module $M$ to be graded with finite-dimensional graded components.
 For a module with a cyclic vector $(M, v)$, the (graded) dual module $M^*$ can be realized as a subspace of $(U\mathfrak{g})^*$:

 \begin{Prop} Let $\mathcal{L} \subset (U\mathfrak{g})^*$ be a $U\mathfrak{g}$-submodule.
 Then, the dual module $\mathcal{L}^*$ has a cyclic vector, and the corresponding left ideal is equal to $\mathcal{L}^\perp$. \end{Prop}